 Industries involving payment and transactions are prone to financial and credibility losses and fraud, and the threats are growing.
 Many businesses underestimate the risks and jeopardize themselves and their customers, resulting in high fraud rates.
 There is proof of PwC’s Global Economic Crime and Fraud Survey conducted in 2020 among 5,000 respondents for the last 24 months.
 The numbers are disturbing: the total cost of these fraud losses reached $42 billion.
 Do you know what’s even worse here?
 A big part of these businesses ignored the crimes; only 56% of respondents investigated their worst fraud cases imperiling their security and credibility.

 Card fraud is the most widespread phenomenon across industries.
-According to the Nilson report, in 2020, the global fraud losses reached almost $29 billion and are projected to be $49,32 billion in 2030.
+According to the Nilson report, in 2020, global fraud losses reached almost $29 billion and are projected to be $49,32 billion in 2030.

 The traditional fraud detection platforms following the rule-based approach entail fraud detection scenarios written by data scientists.
 And that means manual reviews, slow evaluation of data sets, and inaccuracy.
 As an alternative to fighting fraud crimes, machine learning beats conventional approaches that allow faster processing, instant learning of historical data, and process efficiency.